I visited my grandmother in a rehab facility years ago and hated the sounds and the odors. Can I expect something

-Yes, family members may stay overnight.
-We offer amenities to keep your loved one comfortable.
+Yes, family members may stay overnight with the approval of the administrator.
 Please let your nurse know if you have a family member who would like to stay overnight, and we will do our best to accommodate you.

 What types of gifts or items should visitors bring?

 Flowers and plants are always a welcome sight.

 Feel free to bring magazines, newspapers, and newsletters that are regular reading materials at home.
 Familiar routines from home will help you feel more comfortable and relaxed during your recovery.

 Food often has healing properties as well.
 Bringing a favorite coffee or muffin for your loved one is a thoughtful gift.
 Families frequently gather for a group meal which we can provide.
 Pizza or a takeout meal is also appropriate.

 Do holistic approaches really work?

 Holistic medicine is a form of healing that considers the whole person – body, mind, spirit and emotions – to help achieve optimal health and wellness.
 Along with traditional medicine, it has been proven to be quite effective.